- What is diabetes education

 high etc over the phone.

 This program has just started.
 At present it does not address the weight issues of diabetes, and may not tackle changes in insulin regimes (eg from twice daily to more intensive control).
 The program is developing, and will hopefully address these issues.
+Such telephone coaching is successful BMJ 2013.

 This is available in parts of the UK.
 "The Buddy Service is a group of trained volunteers in Lothian who have personal experience of the life changes required to live with diabetes successfully.
 They all have diabetes or are looking after partners, parents or children with diabetes and come from different backgrounds.